squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 == Description ==

-[Squelch Tabs and Accordions Shortcodes](http://squelchdesign.com/wordpress-plugin-squelch-tabs-accordions-shortcodes/) provides shortcodes for adding stylish Web 2.0 style accordions and tabs to your WordPress website: Horizontal accordions, vertical accordions and tabs.
+[Squelch Tabs and Accordions Shortcodes](http://squelchdesign.com/wordpress-plugin-squelch-tabs-accordions-shortcodes/) provides shortcodes for adding stylish Web 2.0 style accordions and tabs to your WordPress website: horizontal accordions, vertical accordions and tabs.

 After you have installed the plugin you can use simple shortcodes on any page or post to add tabs or accordions.

 Tabs and accordions can help to improve your website in a number of ways:

-*   **Add interactivity**: With collapsible accordions and tabs, you can make better use of the available space on the page.
+*   **Add interactivity**: with collapsible accordions and tabs, you can make better use of the available space on the page.
-*   **Add style**: Tabs and accordions can help make your site look more professional and better polished than other sites.
+*   **Add style**: tabs and accordions can help make your site look more professional and better polished than other sites.
-*   **Save space**: Tabs and accordions can save a lot of space on the page making your website look less cluttered.
+*   **Save space**: tabs and accordions can save a lot of space on the page making your website look less cluttered.
-*   **Separating content**: Showing content only when required while the rest remains invisible dividing the content into parts.
+*   **Separating content**: showing content only when required while the rest remains invisible dividing the content into parts.

 If you want to add more interactivity with *Tabs*, *Vertical* and *Horizontal Accordions* on your WordPress website, **Squelch Tabs and Accordions Shortcodes** is a good option.